What you will learn

 Understand the genetic and statistic principles that enable responsible animal breeding.
 Learn how to set up a breeding programme and apply genetic models and tools to predict the breeding value.
 Subscribe to this online course now.

 - 4–6 hours per week, for 6 weeks

-Gain insight in how to evaluate an ongoing breeding program, both in terms of genetic progress and genetic diversity, and in how to get the genetic progress from the breeding program to the farmer.
+Learn how to evaluate an ongoing breeding programme in terms of both genetic progress and genetic diversity, and how to translate that genetic progress from the breeding programme to the farmer’s work.

 - According to the Bureau of Labor Statistics (United States), career opportunities for the category of animal scientists and other agricultural scientists will continue to grow by about 13 percent over the decade from 2010 to 2020.

 - There is an urgent need for young professionals with up-to-date knowledge in animal breeding programmes.